 So there you have our complete guide to the zen art of tenkara!
 From the gear you’ll need to our top tips for improving your tenkara technique, you’re all set to get out on the water.
 All you need to do is:

-- Buy a tenkara rod (Remember to check out our reviews here!)
+- Buy the best tenkara rod (check out our reviews here!)